simonhw/middle-earth-champion/README.md

 The user is given the option to return to the main menu by inputting `y` or exit the program with `n`.

 #### Cancel Registration of Details
-Should the user which to abort the process of entering details or they get stuck in a loop entering invalid inputs over and over, they may type `menu` into the terminal and the `register_details()` function will end.
+Should the user wish to abort the process of entering details or if they get stuck in a loop entering invalid inputs over and over, they may type `menu` into the terminal and the `register_details()` function will end.
 In this case, the `push_details()` will not be called and the user will be given the option to return to the main menu by inputting `y` or exit the program with `n`.

 <summary><details>Gif of user exiting the details registration process early</details>